iitmotorsports/IIT-SAE-ECU/CONTRIBUTING.md

     State_t *getLastState();
 ```

 `@brief` gives a brief description of the function
 `@note` gives us the option is give an optional extra note
 `@param` Tells us what the first parameter of the function should be
 `@return` Tells us what this function should return

 The extension should help with auto generating these symbols, just begin creating a multiline comment above a function and it should generate it for you.

 If you wish to remove a part of code from documentation surround the code with the following comments.
-This is mostly used to omit the actual source files from documentation, as currently only header files are used with Doxygen.
+This is mostly used to omit the actual source files from documentation, as currently only header files are documented with Doxygen.

 ``` C++
     // @cond